Firedrake/mpd-tools/README.md

 - clear - clear the queue (and stop playing)
 - clean - delete from the queue everything before the current track
 - crop - delete from the queue everything after the current track
+- wait-XX - wait for an MPD event
 - q - show the queue (human-readable form)
 - qf - show the queue (filenames only)
 - viq - edit the queue (using $VISUAL, $EDITOR or vi, one filename per